Home / Mexican Recipes / Albondigas Soup {Mexican Meatballs}

 albondigas soup in a bowl

 With winter still in full force, there is nothing I crave more than a hearty bowl of soup.
+Some of my favorites are Bison Vegetable Soup, Arabic Lentil Soup, or my Easy 5 Minute Wonton Soup.
 Not only is soup a great way to add several servings of vegetables into your day but it’s a great way to stretch your food budget.

 Case in point: this rich and flavorful albondigas soup uses just 16 ounces of ground beef to create six generous portions.
 If you’re looking to eat less meat or make higher-priced grass-fed beef stretch further, soup is always a great option.